 You will need the following products:

 Wax flower is a beautiful filler flower that comes in three colors - pink, white and purple.
-It can also be tinted by using professional floral tint sheer sprays.
+It can also be tinted by using professional floral tint sheer spray for flowers.

 Learning how to process your bulk flowers correctly is important if you want your flowers to last and be in good condition for your wedding day.